 So when we added Salzburg to our list of cities for our Christmas Market trip, staying at the Goldener Hirsch was the only place we looked.
 The markets are all in the town squares, so it would be an easy walk from the hotel.
 Since we’d already seen the city, we wouldn’t feel bad about spending much of our time at the markets instead of sightseeing.

 Here are the details of our stay.
 Spoiler Alert: I think we like the hotel even more now that we’ve stayed here twice.
-We’re already looking for a reason to go back again.
+Now that Austria has lifted all of its entry restrictions for tourists, we’re looking for a reason to go back.

 Hotel Goldener Hirsch, a Luxury Collection Hotel

 The Hotel Goldener Hirsch has 65 regular guest rooms and 5 suites.
 In 2018, the hotel closed for a massive, multi-month renovation project, re-opening in May 2019.
 This resulted in the redesign of the lobby, bar and many of the guest rooms.
 All of the furnishings were updated to modern standards.